constantin50/machine_learning/qa_system/tagger/readme.md

+## Part of Speech Tagging model

+Part-of-speech tagging, also called word-category disambiguation, is the process of marking up a word in a text (corpus) as corresponding to a particular part of speech.
+The model is a convolutional neural network trained to predict POS tags of sentence.
+In this case I train it with corpus of tagged questions written in English to analyze structure of a question for entity extraction purposes.

 ## Dataset of Tagged Questions

-The dataset contains 772 tagged questions on different topics.
+The dataset contains 959 tagged questions on different topics.
 Originally, the datasrt was created for training pos tagging model to analyze queries in QA systems.

 ```